-22. The success of the Hallmark brand has resulted in significant counterfeiting of the HALLMARK Trademarks and copying of the Hallmark Copyrighted Works.
+- 20. The success of the Hallmark brand has resulted in significant counterfeiting of the HALLMARK Trademarks and copying of the Hallmark Copyrighted Works.
 Consequently, Hallmark has a worldwide brand protection program and regularly investigates suspicious ecommerce stores identified in proactive Internet sweeps and reported by consumers.
 In recent years, Hallmark has identified many fully interactive, e-commerce stores offering Unauthorized Products on online marketplace platforms such as Amazon, eBay, AliExpress, Alibaba, Wish.com, Walmart, Etsy, DHgate, TikTok, and Temu including the e-commerce stores operating under the Seller Aliases.
-The Seller Aliases target consumers in this Judicial District and throughout the

-United States.
-According to a U.S. Customs and Border Protection ("CBP") report, in 2021, CBP made over 27,000 seizures of goods with intellectual property rights ("IPR") violations totaling over \$3.3 billion, an increase of \$2.0 billion from 2020.2 Of the 27,000 in total IPR seizures, over 24,000 came through international mail and express courier services (as opposed to containers), most of which originated from China and Hong Kong.3

-- 23. Third party service providers like those used by Defendants do not adequately subject new sellers to verification and confirmation of their identities, allowing counterfeiters to "routinely use false or inaccurate names and addresses when registering with these e-commerce platforms."
+The Seller Aliases target consumers in this Judicial District and throughout the United States.
+According to a U.S. Customs and Border Protection ("CBP") report, in 2021, CBP made over 27,000 seizures of goods with intellectual property rights ("IPR") violations totaling over \$3.3 billion, an increase of \$2.0 billion from 2020.
+Of the 27,000 in total IPR seizures, over 24,000 came through international mail and express courier services (as opposed to containers), most of which originated from China and Hong Kong. - 21.
+Third party service providers like those used by Defendants do not adequately subject new sellers to verification and confirmation of their identities, allowing counterfeiters to "routinely use false or inaccurate names and addresses when registering with these e-commerce platforms."
 Counterfeiters hedge against the risk of being caught and having their websites taken down from an e-commerce platform by preemptively establishing multiple virtual store-fronts.
 Since platforms generally do not require a seller on a third-party marketplace to identify the underlying business entity, counterfeiters can have many different profiles that can appear unrelated even though they are commonly owned and operated.
-Further, "E-commerce platforms create bureaucratic or technical hurdles in helping brand owners to locate or identify sources of counterfeits and counterfeiters." - 24.
-Defendants have targeted sales to Illinois residents by setting up and operating ecommerce stores that target United States consumers using one or more Seller Aliases, offer
+Further, "E-commerce platforms create bureaucratic or technical hurdles in helping brand owners to locate or identify sources of counterfeits and counterfeiters."

-2 See Intellectual Property Rights Seizure Statistics, Fiscal Year 2021, U.S. Customs and Border Protection.
+&lt;sup>2 See Intellectual Property Rights Seizure Statistics, Fiscal Year 2021, U.S. Customs and Border Protection.

-4 See Daniel C.K.
+&lt;sup>4 See Daniel C.K.
 Chow, Alibaba, Amazon, and Counterfeiting in the Age of the Internet, 40 NW.
 J. INT'L L. & BUS.
-157, 186 (2020); see also report on "Combating Trafficking in Counterfeit and Pirated Goods" prepared by the U.S. Department of Homeland Security's Office of Strategy, Policy, and Plans (Jan.
-24, 2020), and finding that on "at least some e-commerce platforms, little identifying information is necessary for a counterfeiter to begin selling" and recommending that "s ignificantly enhanced vetting of third-party sellers" is necessary.
+157, 186 (2020); see also report on "Combating Trafficking in Counterfeit and Pirated Goods"